 How do you choose between the tire patch and the plug?
 The chosen method of repair in many states now is to plug it and patch it.
 This repair offers a dual-layer of protection according to the law in many states by the U.S. Tire Manufacturers Association (USTMA) and Tire Industry Association (TIA).

 If the tire has a small puncture that’s completely round, you might be able to plug it, if it’s legal in your state or country.
-This repair is often slightly cheaper than the patch because you don’t have to remove the tire to do it.
+This repair is often slightly cheaper than a patch, because you don’t have to remove the tire to do it.
 However, neither of the repairs can be done near another repair or if the damage is located near the tire’s sidewall.

 READ MORE: Are Tire Plugs or Tire Patches Better?